J2Ski USA J2Ski logo

 Temperature at BaseTemp at Base

-Clear sky first, cloudy then clear spells, drizzle later.
+Clear sky first, clear spells then clear sky, light drizzle later.

 Lake Louise 7-Day Snow Forecast Overview